IBM/SalesEnablement-test-repo/docs/VMWaaS/Managing/ManagingVDC.md

 2. Click the **{{itz.vmaas.vdc1}}** entry in the table of VDCs.
 3. Click the **Actions** drop-down menu.

-The ability to delete a VDC is exposed both in this drop-down menu as well as in the VDC table from previous screen.
-Recall the information regarding deleting clusters from the previous chapter.
-Deleting VDCs can only be done if all workloads have been stopped in that VDC.
+The ability to delete a VDC is available both in this drop-down menu and in the VDC table from the previous screen.
+Recall the information about deleting clusters from the previous chapter.
+Deleting VDCs can only be done if all workloads are stopped in that VDC.

 4. Click **Refresh**.
 5. Click the **VMWare as a Service** link in the bread crumb list.